Flackwell Heath: Amenities

 The village has several shops with Sainsbury's (Local) being the largest of these.
 There are two Indian takeaways and a fish and chip shop as well as convenience stores and other shops.

 Although Flackwell Heath previously had six public houses in the village, the site of The Magpie has been redeveloped and The Green Man (1755 to 2011) demolished, with a Sainsbury's Local store built on the site in the centre of the village.
 The remaining four pubs are; The Cherry Tree (found on Straight Bit in the heart of the village), The Green Dragon (located in the south of the village, on the corner between Blind Lane and Green Dragon Road), The Three Horseshoes on Common Road (close to the Golf Club) and The Stag (at the Western end of the village on Heath End Road).

 Other features of the village include a water tower, war memorial and recreation ground.
 There is only one listed building, a former farmhouse dating from the 17th – early 18th century.

-There is a wind turbine situated in the playing field of Carrington Junior School.
-The turbine generates around a third of the school's energy.